Best Golf Swing Analyzers: A Full Review of Our Favorites

 Personally, I’ve found the user-interface, information, and experience to be better with Arccos – but Shot Scope has a few very big advantages over its main competitor.

-First, it’s less expensive to buy, and there’s no subscription fee.
-So it becomes considerably cheaper over the long term.
+The big one?
+There’s no subscription fee.
+So it is considerably cheaper to use over the long term.

 Second, it comes with a GPS watch as well.
 With Arccos you either need their “Link” product, an Apple Watch, or you’ll need to have your phone in your front pocket.
-Not the case with Shot Scope.
+Not the case with the Shot Scope V5.
 The product works with the included watch, so you get the benefit of not needing your phone and you can get easy GPS yardages directly on your wrist.

 Shot Scope has a few other products as well including the world’s only 3 in 1 rangefinder, GPS, shot tracking system, the Pro LX+

-- Where to Buy: Buy from Shot Scope.
-Buy from Amazon.
+- Where to Buy: Buy from Shot Scope

 When most people think of Garmin, they probably immediately think of car GPS units or fitness watches for endurance athletes.